xdoardo/co-thesis/thesis/chapters/imp/introduction.typ

 == Introduction <section-imp-introduction>
-The Imp language was devised to work as a simple example of an imperative language; albeit having a handful of syntactic constructs, it's clearly a Turing complete language.
+The Imp language was devised to work as a simple example of an imperative language; albeit having a handful of syntactic constructs, it clearly is a Turing complete language.

 === Syntax <subsection-imp-introduction-syntax>
-The syntax of the Imp language is can be described in a handful of EBNF rules, as shown in @imp-syntax-rules.
+The syntax of the Imp language can be described in a handful of EBNF rules, as shown in @imp-syntax-rules.

 // @TODO - ebnf package